About Film Scanning at Richard Photo Lab

 How much do film services cost?

-You can find pricing for film processing and scanning services here.
-Or, calculate the price of your order by going to our Online Order Form!
+You can find pricing for film processing & scanning services here.
+Or, calculate the price of your order by going to Richard's Online Film Ordering!

-Once you have filled out the Online Order Form and are ready to ship to us, don't forget to check out our How do I package/ship my film article to see wha...
+Once you have created your order online and are ready to ship to us, don't forget to check out our guide on how to package your film!

 I can’t download or open my scans—what should I do?